Maureen Brennan

-Dame Maureen Brennan (née Eddy; born 26 March 1954) is an English educator from the West Midlands.
+Dame Maureen Brennan (born 1954) is an English educator from the West Midlands.
 She is the previous CEO of Matrix Academy Trust, a position she accepted after serving as headteacher at Barr Beacon School and as principal at Hillcrest School and Community College in Netherton, West Midlands.

 Early life and education

 Born in Erdington before moving to Small Heath where she spent most of her childhood, Brennan attended Holy Family Primary School.
 Her father was a Detective Superintendent in the West Midlands Police.
 She was accepted into St Agnes RC Grammar School for Girls before achieving a Bachelor of Education in 1976 from Newman College (now Birmingham Newman University) at the University of Birmingham.